Matheuscp98/CentrifugalFanData/README.md

-# 🌀 Tabular Datasets for Analysis of CFD Results from an Industrial Centrifugal Fan
+# 🌀 Tabular Datasets for Analysis of Computational Fluid Dynamics Results from an Industrial Centrifugal Fan

 ## 📝 Description
 This repository contains **tabular datasets** generated from **Computational Fluid Dynamics (CFD)** simulations of an **industrial centrifugal fan for ovens**.
 The data were obtained through a **Design of Experiments (DOE)** using a **Central Composite Design (CCD)** with f4 geometric input factors.
 A total of **480 simulations** were performed in **Ansys** (Workbench,SpaceClaim, Fluent Meshing, Fluent, CFD-Post), producing **35 output variables** including pressures, velocities, turbulence metrics, torque, mass flow rate, blade mass, material cost, and a performance index.
-The dataset is intended for **statistical analysis, response surface modeling, sensitivity studies, optimization, and Machine Learning (ML) applications**.
+The dataset is intended for **Statistical Analysis, Response Surface Modeling, Sensitivity Studies, Multiobjetive Optimization, and Machine Learning (ML) applications**.

 **Note:** The main focus of this repository is on the **dataset**.